ozym/haz/geonet-rest/README.md

 Can be sent to Logentries and Librato Metrics respectively by setting the appropriate credentials in the config.

 Fatal application errors, 4xx and 5xx requests are syslogged.

-### Regions

-Regions change very rarely and are served with a long surrogate cache time.
-If the regions are changed the regions will need to be purged from CDN.

 ### Database